 Always On Time

-When it comes to elections, it is crucial for a board to know and act accordingly when specific things need to happen; this timetable or checklist is dictated by both the condo/HOA’s own CC&Rs and by Nevada state law – mainly Nevada Revised Statute (NRS) 116.
+When it comes to elections, it is crucial for a board to know and act accordingly when specific things need to happen; this timetable or checklist is dictated by both the community association or HOA’s own CC&Rs and by Nevada state law – mainly Nevada Revised Statute (NRS) 116.

 Among other things, NRS 116 requires that associations stagger their elections for various board positions to prevent the election of an entirely new board each year.
 For an example, in a scenario where the board generally consists of five members, one year the voters might weigh in on two candidates, and then three the next.
 That way, new blood is infused into the board without losing the institutional memory that the current board represents.